hzi-bifo/epitope-prediction/README.md

 # EpitopeVec: Linear Epitope Prediction Using DeepProtein Sequence Embeddings
-EpitopeVec prediciton tool from the article by Bahai et al., in review.
 EpitopeVec predicts linear B-cell epitopes.
 It takes a protein sequence (FASTA format) as input and then lists the peptides (of 20 amino acids length) that can be epitopes along with their respective predicition probability.
 It is based on a SVM model trained on a large set of experimentally verified epitopes and makes use of different amino acid features, k-mer features, and distributed vector representation of proteins (ProtVec).

 ## Requirements